Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Results

-These results demonstrate that the proposed patch-based tokenization strategy generalizes beyond synthetic data and remains effective on a large-scale real-world benchmark.
-While a detailed comparison with other state-of-the-art electricity forecasting models is beyond the scope of this study, the observed performance provides empirical evidence that decoupling local temporal representation learning from global attention-based modelling yields robust and scalable forecasting behaviour in practical time-series applications.
+Overall, these results demonstrate that the proposed patch-based tokenization strategy generalizes beyond synthetic data and remains effective on a large-scale real-world benchmark.
+Although a detailed comparison with specialized electricity forecasting models is outside the scope of this study, the findings provide empirical support for the benefits of decoupling local temporal representation learning from global attention-based modelling in practical multivariate time-series forecasting tasks.